🚀 See Middesk in action with an instant, self-guided demo

 How to verify business ownership or a Ultimate Beneficial Owner (UBO)

-Ultimate Beneficial Owners are typically defined as natural persons who own at least 25% of stock investment in a company, and/or at least 25% of voting shares in the company’s high-level decision-making processes.
+Ultimate Beneficial Owners (UBOs) are typically defined as natural persons who own at least 25% of stock investment in a company, and/or at least 25% of voting shares in the company’s high-level decision-making processes.
 Despite that definition being rather straightforward, determining who owns a business isn’t always clear-cut.

 Businesses can have unusual corporate structures that use various and sometimes ambiguous titles for officials.
 When a business has such a confusing chain of command, it can be difficult—–at least on the surface—to separate who actually owns the business from who is merely elected to run its daily operations.
 It’s also possible that this is intentional to hide the true degree of risk a company’s owner(s) present, or even cover for them while they conduct illicit dealings behind the scenes.